os841/MPhys_York_d_star_hexaquark/README.md

 # MPhys_York_d_star_hexaquark
-The d∗ hexaquark Bose-Einstein Condensate has a unique self-interaction that can explain the variation in rotation curves between galaxies and the variety seen in dark matter distributions.
+The d star hexaquark Bose-Einstein Condensate has a unique self-interaction that can explain the variation in rotation curves between galaxies and the variety seen in dark matter distributions.
 Using first principles to lay a secure foundation, this unknown and complex system could contain thousands or even millions of hexaquarks.
-Discovering the complex interplay between mass and ve- locity across parameter space has revealed fascinating kinematics never seen before.
+Discovering the complex interplay between mass and velocity across parameter space has revealed fascinating kinematics never seen before.

-#Hexaquark Exchange Code
+Hexaquark Exchange Code
 The results obtained place novel estimates on the parameterised binding energy and density ratio to baryonic matter that governs the condensate mass.